-NFC-WI shall move from the Off state to the On state via the Activating state.
+NFC-WI shall move from the Off state to the On state as specified in 9.2.

-NFC-WI shall move from the On state to the Off state via the De-Activating state.
+NFC-WI shall move from the On state to the Off state as specified in 9.4.

 NFC-WI shall move from the On state to the Command state via the Escape sequence.